Londopy/Londopy/README.md

 ## 👋 &nbsp; about

-California kid, freshman in college, writes Python between surf sessions and lead climbs.
+California kid, freshman in college, writes Python between surf sessions and rock climbs.
 Half the repos here started because something annoyed me on a trail or in the field — a rope question, a pre-hospital protocol, a screen-capture API doing something I didn't ask for.
 So I built the tool.

 I ship a lot.
 Half the time it's libraries, half the time it's GUIs, occasionally it's a Rust core that makes the whole thing 100× faster.
 I don't build for a resume — I build because the problem is interesting and I want to know how it works underneath.